What is Palm Oil?

 What is Palm Oil & is it good for skin?

 Palm oil is oil that comes from the fruit of the elaeis guineensis tree.
 This tree is native to west and south west Africa.
 The trees grow naturally in tropical rainforests and thrive under these conditions.

+Palm oil can only be grown commercially in the tropical regions of our planet.
 The palm oil we consume comes from either the palm fruit or the palm kernel.

 The palm fruit is the red fleshy part which is squeezed and compressed to extract the palm oil, which will initially come out red.

 Once refined the palm oil will be a yellow-white colour resembling other solid oils such as butter or margarine.

 The refining process involves bleaching the palm oil to remove the red pigment, adding phosphoric acid to remove any gum and deodourisation to remove any scent.

 Palm kernel oil is the white seed of the fruit which is also edible.
 The palm kernel oil takes more effort to extract as the oils are locked up in the seeds.

 To extract palm kernel oil, the seeds of the palm fruit are heated up and crushed in a compressing machine.
 This is a process similar to the extraction of almond butter.